dlebars/SLProj/namelists/README.txt

 #          Default option: False
 # BiasCorr: There is a possibility to include a bias correction on the local ocean
 #           dynamics term
+# InterpBack: The reference period of the code is 1986-2005 (including 2005).
+#          Data is usually provided from 2006 but can be interpolated back to the
+#          middle of the reference period if this option is true.
+Then data starts
+#          in 1995.
 ################################################################################
 Example of namelist file:
 INFO = True